wsukz/wsukz.github.io/subjects/python1.md

 - Notes or blog platform API
 - Dataset management backend for ML projects

-Students are encouraged to deploy their final project using platforms like **Heroku, Replit, PythonAnywhere, Render, Railway, or similar backend hosting services** so the application can be accessed online.
+* Students are encouraged to deploy their final project using platforms like **Heroku, Replit, PythonAnywhere, Render, Railway, or similar backend hosting services** so the application can be accessed online*.

 Consistency is key.
 Code every week, practice problem-solving, and don’t hesitate to ask questions.

-📫 Questions?
-Open an Issue in your GitHub Classroom repo or contact the course instructor.